ILR Long Residence Applications (10-Year Route)

 11. Can I apply for ILR early?

-You may apply 28 days before completing your 10-year period.
+No, you need to complete your full 10 year period then you can apply.
 Applying earlier can result in rejection, so we advise on perfect timing.

 12. How long does it take to process the application?